 The Stuxnet worm was detected in June, 2010.
 In September, 2010, analysts announced that it seems to have been designed specifically to take control of a real-world industrial target, the SCADA software running chemical plants, factories, and electrical power generation and transmission systems.
 Its infections have been concentrated in Iran, Pakistan, India, and Indonesia, although systems have been infected world-wide.
 It was targeted at a specific facility — Iran's Bushehr nuclear plant.
 The Christian Science Monitor had a good report on this story, with more technical details than typically found in newspapers.
 Dark Reading goes deeper into the technical details and the analysis.
 Ars Technica and the New York Times describe how Stuxnet was a US-Israel operation, described in detail in David Sanger's book Confront and Conceal: Obama's Secret Wars and Surprising Use of American Power.
 Symantec reported in February 2013 that what they call Stuxnet 0.5, a less aggressive version that used an alternative attack strategy of closing valves within the Natanz uranium enrichment facility, was in development as early as November 2005 and was out in the wild by November 2007.

-Duqu was discovered on 1 Sep 2011, and seems to be related to Stuxnet.
+Duqu was discovered on 1 Sep 2011, and is related to Stuxnet.
 It has been analyzed in detail by CrySyS, the Laboratory of Cryptography and System Security at the Budapest University of Technology and Economics, Kaspersky Lab, and Symantec.
 The Intercept has an overview.
 Unlike Stuxnet, which causes industrial controllers to drive centrifuges so they destroy themselves, Duqu gathers data for future attacks.
 The newer Duqu 2.0 attacks seem to be from Israel.

 Flame, first deployed in March 2012, is an impressively complex system.
 It gathers data from the local disk, screenshots, keylogging, and data captured from the camera and microphone if they exist.
 The collected data is compressed and encrypted, and then exfiltrated by enabling the Bluetooth interface and transferring the data to a mobile phone.
 It also involved a world-class cryptographic breakthrough in its collision-based digital signature forgery used to make it appear to be a legitimate Microsoft Windows update.
 Microsoft has explained the use of an MD5 collision to forge digital signatures based on one of their weaker code-signing certificates.